heungwook/heungwook.github.io/pages/webdev/web_websocket_01.md

 ## Overview

 For years, the development of a new web-based user interface for the Orion Report Editor has been in progress.
 Orion itself features the ability to create HTML5-Canvas (JavaScript) outputs, but these outputs are static HTML pages.
-The Web Editor module was originally developed in 2017 using ASP.NET WebAPI (.NET Framework) and JavaScript.
+The Web Editor module enables Orion to design forms and create outputs via the Web without the need to install the Orion Report Designer application to the customer's local PC.
+Moreover, Mac and Linux users can also use Orion Report Designer.
+It was originally developed in 2017 using ASP.NET WebAPI (.NET Framework) and JavaScript.
 In late 2023, it was redesigned with ASP.NET Core WebAPI (.NET 8) and React/TypeScript.

 In March 2024, I am integrating Orion's Web Editor module into a customer's environment, and the WebAPI has been replaced with WebSocket.